 If you self-monitor it’s up to you to respond, but you have the option to pay for 24/7 professional monitoring.
 If the alarm is triggered, it will notify personnel at the the alarm monitoring centre (ARC), who will then request the police if it’s a confirmed burglar.
 This requires 2 sensors to be activated; if only 1 has then the ARC will phone you.
 In both cases, the indoor and outdoor sirens will also sound, so that the whole neighbourhood will know something is up.

 Some of the advantages of the Boundary smart alarm, over choosing CCTV:

-1. The Boundary alarm protects your privacy
+1. The Boundary alarm protects the whole ground floor

 2. It’s affordable

 We offer a range of monthly plans, to suit all needs.
 These plans accommodate as many security sensors as your home needs and all cloud storage costs are included.

 You’ve got a choice over monitoring and installation options too – check out the Boundary monthly plans.

 3. You have the options of a police response and cellular backup.

 A police response is part of our Complete plan and cellular backup costs a little extra.
 They’re premium features, but they offer total peace of mind.